What is Employment Law?

 - Pensions and Benefits

-- Unfair Competition and Trade Secrets, Non-solicitation Agreements and Restrictive Covenants
+- Restrictive Covenants including Unfair Competition and Trade Secrets, Non-disclosure Agreements, and Non-solicitation Agreements.

 In summary, employment law is the law of every legal issue related to the workplace and the “master-servant” relationship.
 That being said, the most common legal issue that arises in the workplace is the rights of the employee upon termination.
 This area of employment law is called the law of wrongful dismissal.

-Our employment law firm, Dutton Employment Law, is capable of advising on the most complex employment issues in Toronto.
+Our employment law group, Dutton Employment Law, is capable of advising on some of the most complex employment issues in Toronto.
 Please call an employment lawyer today to set up a free telephone consolation to examine your employment law concerns.